souad988/covid19-tracker/README.md

 Feel free to check the (https://github.com/souad988/covid19-tracker/issues).

-Feel free to check the issues page.

 Show your support

 Give a ⭐️ if you like this project!

-Acknowledgments
+## ✨ Acknowledgments

-Narrativa API: COVID-19 data.
+-Narrativa API: COVID-19 data.

-Original design idea by Nelson Sakwa on Behance.
+-Original design idea by Nelson Sakwa on Behance.

 📝 License
 This project is MIT licensed.